EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 - **Prompt injection attacks**
   - *Controls:*
-    - Strict input sanitization requirements for all prompts and user inputs
+    - Strict input sanitisation requirements for all prompts and user inputs
     - Monitoring and logging of all AI interactions
     - Security awareness training for developers and users of AI tools